|

 If you want to use your analog

-instrument as a realtime MIDI controller, be sure you have a MIDI
+instrument as a real time MIDI controller, be sure you have a MIDI

-card.
+generation module.
 If you want to use your analog instrument to record directly into

-instead (which can be downloaded without charge for non-commercial use).
+(which can be downloaded without charge for non-commercial use).

-do I see the chord names detected by intelliScore?
+How do I see the chord names detected by intelliScore?

 Not only does intelliScore detect the

-names are written to the MIDI file as marker events.
-The included Anvil
+prerecorded music, these chord names are written to the MIDI file as

-sequencers will show the chord names with the notes in the notation or
+Some other sequencers will show the chord names with the notes in music notation or piano roll views.
+If your sequencer can't do this, it should

-sequencer's documentation for instructions.
+Check your sequencer's documentation for instructions.

-intelliScore run on a Macintosh computer?
+Does intelliScore run on a Macintosh computer?

 We do not currently offer a native Mac

 version of intelliScore.
-However, people have claimed that intelliScore
+However, intelliScore runs properly on a Mac

-runs properly on a Mac if you are running Windows in conjunction with Boot
+that is running Windows in conjunction with Boot

-Camp, Parallels
+Camp, VirtualBox, Parallels

-PC, or Fusion.
+Desktop, or Fusion.

 |